• Skip to primary navigation

 • Fill the tart pans by pressing the dough into each pan to make an even layer across the base of the tart pan and up the sides.
 Trim away excess dough for clean tart edges, then 'dock' the pastry dough by poking several times with a fork.

-• Blind bake the pastry shells on a baking sheet in the oven at 350 degrees F (175 degrees C) for 8-10 minutes or until a light golden color.
+• Blind bake the pastry shells on a baking sheet in the oven at 350°F (175°C) for 8-10 minutes or until a light golden color.
 Allow the baked tart shells to cool before filling.
 Once cooled, remove the shells from the tart pans.

 • Fill each tart with cheese custard filling to just under the edge of the tart shell.
-Brush the top of each tart with egg yolk.
+Brush the top of each tart with 1 large egg yolk.

-• Bake in the center of the middle rack in your preheated oven at 425 degrees F (218 degrees C) for 5-6 minutes, or until the custard filling begins turning golden brown.
+• Bake in the center of the middle rack in your preheated oven at 425°F (218℃) for 5-6 minutes or until the custard filling begins turning golden brown.
 Remove from the oven and allow to cool on the baking sheet.

 • The Hokkaido cheese tarts can be served while still warm, but not hot.
 Otherwise, cool the tarts completely and store refrigerated in an airtight container.